PacificNt/Financial-Insights-from-Bank-Statement/README.md

-- V.  Monthly spending on 'Purchases & Payments'
+- 5. Monthly spending on 'Purchases & Payments'.